Pawan966/Adapted-Miwok-App/README.md

 # Adapted-Miwok-App
-I Updated the Miwok app from the Android Development Udacity course to meet Android studio 2021.
-No more frustrations!
-Enjoy 🙂 and happy coding 👍
+This app displays lists of vocabulary words for the user to learn the Miwok language.
+Used in a Udacity course in the Beginning Android Nanodegree.